 Fixing a Sagging Couch

 You will need wood for a wooden couch frame, pliers, screwdrivers and possibly fabric glue to repair any tears.
-If the couch has a considerable sag in its middle, it's more than likely one wooden slat or joint that has fallen out of favor with the rest of the sturdy frame.
-If it is a metal couch, gently attempt to straighten the curved rod or joints.
-If it is a wooden part that has begun to splinter or has cracked completely in half, the entire slat will need to be replaced.
+If the couch has a considerable sag in its middle, it's more than likely one wooden slat or joint that has fallen out of alignment with the rest of the sturdy frame.
+When a wooden part that has begun to splinter or has cracked completely in half, the entire slat will need to be replaced.
 Remove the slat from the frame if possible, and reattach a solid slat of the same or sturdier wood to the frame.